 The only paid plan offers monetization through Google Adsense

-Paid plan offer option to have your own branding
+Paid plan offers the option to have your own branding

 Like Weebly, it is suitable for both experienced and newbie users if they don’t want the hassle of self-hosted blogs.